 Our original property, the former President’s House of Goddard College, still serves as our primary residential and clinical building.
 “The Inn” houses up to 12 co-ed residents in comfortable double or single rooms and features several single-occupant bathrooms.
 Public areas– including a TV room, living and dining rooms, and a multi-purpose basement activity space– are comfortably furnished and decorated with a home-like feel.
 Residents are encouraged to bring decorations and other items to personalize their rooms.
-Inn residents also have access to a large meeting/activity space in our Annex and our Art Studio, which contains creative work space and ample mixed-media art supplies for use in groups on individually.
+Inn residents also have access to a large meeting/activity space in our Annex and our Arts Studio, which contains creative work space and ample mixed-media art supply for use in groups on individually.

-Housing Continuum: The Annex
+Housing Continuum: The Annex & Walker Lane

 Housing Continuum: Greatwood Lodge